20+ Cozy Christmas Eve Dinner Ideas

 Classic Meat Loaf

 This is the iconic, classic meat loaf like your mom used to make (or that you wished your mom would make).
 Mix the ingredients gently, just until combined, and don't compact the meat when shaping the loaf for best results.
+This recipe is wonderfully homey and comforting, making it the perfect option for a low-key Christmas Even.
+Serve with steamed green beans and mashed potatoes.

+Seafood soup might seem like a strange choice for Christmas Eve, but it's unique, simple, and heartwarming.
 All the fish in this impressive, yet surprisingly easy, soup are available at markets like Whole Foods.
 Don't forget the crusty bread for dipping!

 Skirt Steak and Cauliflower Rice with Red Pepper Sauce